Vietnam.vn - Nền tảng quảng bá Việt Nam

-Prime Minister Pham Minh Chinh has requested Hanoi City to implement measures for organizations and individuals to convert their vehicles and routes so that by July 1, 2026, there will be no motorbikes or scooters using fossil fuels (gasoline and oil-powered vehicles) circulating in Ring Road 1.
+Prime Minister Pham Minh Chinh has requested Hanoi to implement measures for organizations and individuals to convert their vehicles and routes so that by July 1, 2026, no motorbikes or scooters using fossil fuels (gasoline and oil-powered vehicles) will be allowed to circulate in Ring Road 1.

 There are some qualified positions available.

-However, according to Mr. Dong, when converting gasoline-powered motorbikes to electric vehicles, Hanoi needs to solve many problems because this has a great impact on society and people's lives, especially the disadvantaged groups in society.
-The State needs to have policies to support people.
+However, according to Mr. Dong, when converting gasoline-powered motorbikes to electric vehicles, Hanoi needs to solve many problems because this has a great impact on society and people's lives, especially the vulnerable groups in society.
+The State needs to have policies to support the people.

 In addition, Mr. Dong emphasized that when converting gasoline-powered motorbikes to electric vehicles, it is necessary to solve the problem of charging station systems and power supply units.
 On the other hand, it is necessary to thoroughly solve the problem of battery waste such as minimizing battery disposal, recycling and changing the purpose of using waste batteries...